Sunday, 26 June 2016

 The criteria for the three listings that this name change affects are:

-The hill was first listed by Arthur St George Walsh in his late 1920’s unpublished compilation to The 2000-footers of England and Wales, and first made an appearance in a published hill list in the 1940 Rucksack Club Journal in Ted Moss’s list to The-Two Thousands of Wales.
-These early listings included this hill under the composition of Y Drosgl and Drosgl respectively, both followed the composition of this hill’s name on maps of the day.
+This hill was first listed by Arthur St George Walsh in his late 1920’s unpublished compilation to The 2000-footers of England and Wales, and first made an appearance in a published hill list in the 1940 Rucksack Club Journal in Ted Moss’s list to The-Two Thousands of Wales.
+These early listings included this hill under the composition of Y Drosgl and Drosgl respectively, both followed the composition of the name that appeared on maps of the day.

-The changes to the composition for this hill's name on Ordnance Survey and Bartholomew maps are detailed below:
+The changes to the composition of the name of this hill on Ordnance Survey and Bartholomew maps are detailed below:

 OS 1816 Draft Surveyors Map: Y Trwsgol